-The Audit Committee met regularly during the year.
-Its key tasks are to monitor the work of Internal and External Audit, support risk management, to approve the statutory accounts, and to oversee the internal and external audit work that supports the production of this Annual Governance Statement.
+The Finance, Resources, Audit and Governance Committee met regularly during the year.
+Its key tasks are to monitor the work of Internal and External Audit, support risk management, to approve the statutory accounts, and to oversee the internal and external audit work in supporting the production of this Annual Governance Statement.